 Those claiming free travel must be able to produce a valid Department of Social Protection Travel Pass.

 You can find passenger timetables on the Iarnród Éireann website.
-Application forms for suburban rail identification cards are available at your local suburban rail station.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.